CloudControlSystems/KCES/README.md

 `edge-2`.
 The `Cloud-Edge Workflow Scheduling Engine` is deployed in the `K8s` cluster in the cloud, with continuous injection of workflows.
 ![Cloud-edge testbed.](figures/testbed.png "the overview of Cloud-edge testbed.")

-#### ./resourceScaling/resourceScalingMethod
-This directory includes `TaskContainerBuilder` directories that contain the source codes of `Containerized Workflow Builder` within the `Cloud-Edge Workflow Scheduling Engine`.
-Herein, `Resource Allocator` follows the resource scaling strategy, aims to make each cloud or edge node host as many workflow tasks as possible, and maximizes the resource utilization of cloud-edge nodes without violating the task deadline.

 #### ./resourceScaling/resourceUsage
 This directory includes the source codes of the resource gathering module.